Timeline Albums, EPs & singles Songs Films Concerts Sessions People Interviews Articles

 Early April 1969

-On April 2, 1969, Paul and John met Dick James at Paul’s home in Cavendish Avenue.
-This was a short meeting that didn’t bring much.
+On April 2, 1969, Paul and John met with Dick James at Paul’s home on Cavendish Avenue.
+The meeting was brief and ultimately unproductive.

 Everything was very civilised.
 I explained why I had done what I had done, supported by the board.
 Paul sort of shrugged it off.
 John, who always placed great emphasis on respect and integrity for each other, was very cynical.
 I said: “Your financial gain will at least give you, regardless of what your earnings are from records, a substantial income.”